Damage in the network with an isolated neutral conductor

 plot(p1, p2, layout=(2,1),legend = true, size = (750,440))

-When phase A is short-circuited to earth, the voltage in this phase relative to earth becomes zero, so that the voltage of the undamaged phases becomes equal to the line voltage.
-This is one of the disadvantages of insulated neutral networks.
-At a time of 0.5 s, in the event of an earth fault in phase B at the end of CL 2 of the first feeder, a single-phase fault transitions to a double-phase fault.
-The voltage of the faulted phases is significantly reduced due to the multiple increase of the fault currents.
+When phase A is closed to earth, the voltage in this phase relative to earth becomes zero, as a result, the voltage of the intact phases becomes linear.
+This is one of the disadvantages of networks with an isolated neutral.
+At a time of 0.5 s, when an earth fault occurs in phase B, a single-phase short circuit transitions to a double one at the end of the first feeder circuit.
+The voltage of the damaged phases is significantly reduced due to a multiple increase in short-circuit currents.

 plot(sim_time, v_3[:,4]./1e3, label = L"3U_0", title = L"3U_0", linecolor = :orange, ylabel = "U, кВ", xlabel="Время, c")

-The oscillogram of the NC voltage corresponds to a short-circuit fault.
-The NC voltage on the busbars of the substation is used to determine the presence of a short-circuit fault in the network.
+The NP voltage waveform corresponds to the OZZ.
+The voltage of the NP on the PS busbars is used to determine the presence of an OPZ in the network.

-Zero sequence current (NSC) graph of the third feeder in the time interval from 0 to 0.4 s:
+Graph of the current of the zero sequence (NP) of the third feeder in the time interval from 0 to 0.4 s:

 plot(sim_time[1:Int(indexin(0.4, sim_time)[1])],